custom-cards/secondaryinfo-entity-row/README.md

 ## Options
 The standard [Lovelace configuration for entities](https://www.home-assistant.io/lovelace/entities/) remains valid, with the exception of `secondary_info`.

+### New way - Home Assistant rendering
+To utilize card-tools Jinja2 API, `secondary_info` should be a string value with at least one Jinja2 tag (either starting with `{{` or
+`{%`).
+In addition, **every user that should be able to see `secondary_info` content, must be an admin**.
+This constraint comes from card-tools.

+### Old way - Custom template language
-`secondary_info` should be a string value, enclosed in double-quotes, which supports the [parseTemplate syntax defined in card-tools.js](https://github.com/thomasloven/lovelace-card-tools).
+For card-tools old templating support, `secondary_info` should be a string value, enclosed in double-quotes, which supports the [parseTemplate syntax defined in card-tools.js](https://github.com/thomasloven/lovelace-card-tools).
 Per the documentation:

 ```
 Two things are important: